Things to do in Seville in 1 day

 Peculiar and unique in all its aspects, its tiled benches arranged along its length, where all the provinces of our country are represented (and where all national visitors have their photo taken), as well as its navigable canal and the arcaded gallery that separates the square from the building, where its majesty and the local folklore invite you to stroll and enjoy a unique moment.

-This square, declared an Asset of Cultural Interest, is located inside the Maria Luisa Park, the largest park to be seen in Seville, and where you should lose yourself to enjoy the unique aromas of the city.
+This square, declared an Asset of Cultural Interest, is located inside the Maria Luisa Park, the largest park in the city, and where you should lose yourself to enjoy the unique aromas of the city.

 Qué ver en Sevilla - Plaza de España